"Top tier festivals receive so many submissions that the odds of getting in have become lottery-like."

 Your recognition should be SOLELY based on how good your work is, but to be honest, generally it's not.
 Politics, hidden agendas, and nepotism is rampant in this industry.

 You hate that, and I hate that.

-PLUS, when you get accepted and even when you win an award you're thinking "is all there is!?"
+PLUS, when you do get accepted and maybe even win an award you're thinking "is all there is!?"
 You’re in the same place you were last year and, asides from some moments of recognition, it’s nowhere near the level of success (especially not monetarily!) that you thought it would be.

 Again, I hate that too.

 That’s why I started thinking “What would the ideal film festival for indie filmmakers look like?”
 And I’m not talking about “indie” as in a $10 million Woody Allen film.

 I’m talking about “indie” as in “I've exhausted my personal network and everyone I know’s already donated all they can to my next passion project, and now I’m homeless and alone and the Sun is a black hole of false hopes and misery.”

 So together with just a couple other indie filmmakers, we decided to solve all the problems we humanly could that plague “traditional festivals” (ie. pretty much every film festival that exists just to squeeze more money from you and dangle that carrot of fame in front of your starving artist’s face).